EvijaDaukste/Intro-to-DH/evija/content/posts/Alice_cover.md

 tagging and noting digitally, all the notes are handwritten in the text and added with sticky notes on the page margins.

-These notes are about literary devices in the text of "Alice's Adventures in Wonderland" and in this blog I will try to digitize these notes with the help of the tools I have learned in the Introduction in Digital Humanities class.
+These notes are about puns in the text of "Alice's Adventures in Wonderland" and in this blog I will try to digitize these notes with the help of the tools I have learned in the Introduction in Digital Humanities class.